What inspired the idea?

 ‘We are hugely grateful to the help we have received from Battersea Power Station.

 ‘The Good Guys’ idea impressed them so much that they agreed to support them by arranging a launch, as well as offering mentoring.

 ‘Not only that, Nick and Cyle will encourage those who benefit from their service to shadow them on the job, if they wish, so they can learn more about the trade and ways to maintain and improve their homes.’

 Our First Project

-He came out of hospital last month after trying to commit suicide but since then he has managed to pull himself out of the cycle he was stuck in.
+He had not long ago come home from a short stay in hospital after trying to commit suicide but since then he has managed to pull himself out of the cycle he was stuck in.
 He just started his first job and having his room refurbished has been a massive weight off his chest.

 We’ve never been in a room that was that bad before, but we did the best we could do to give him some normality back.
 Along with painting it we also, thanks to the help of one of our clients, managed to give him his first double bed, a rug, bedside cabinet, PlayStation 4, hi-fi system, a new bedroom door and wardrobe.

 Doing his room was a real eye opener and reminder as to why we want to do this.